aspafford/how_to_drush/README.md

 drush @dev status
 ```

-See a list of all available drush aliases:
+See a list of all available drush site aliases:

 ```shell
 drush sa